craigduncanlab/website/experience.md

 ## Environmental law data

-I have written data tools to help process public environmental data including the status of clearing applications and assess clearing approval statistics.
+I have written data tools to help bulk process public environmental data including determining the status of clearing applications and to gather clearing approval statistics.

 ## Sport